Chicago-Area Albums of the Mid 60s to Early 1970s

 Colonization

-The band lost its organist, replacement Ronnie Rice was a sugar pill,
+the band had lost its organist, replacement Ronnie Rice was a sugar

-and the band's weak points are already obvious - lead guitarist Van
+and their weak points are even more obvious - "lead" guitarist Van

 Kollenberg is at best a rhythm player, only one of their singers is